 Nonprofit trains young singers in Philadelphia and beyond

-Private music lessons can be expensive, and talented singers can miss out.
-This is where the nonprofit ArtSmart comes in.
-ArtSmart offers one-to-one tuition-free music lessons.
-The program launched in Philadelphia and is now lifting voices in cities across the country.
+A lot of young people are talented singers and could benefit from private music lessons, which are expensive, and that's where a nonprofit called ArtSmart comes in.
+ArtSmart offers one-on-one, tuition-free music lessons.
+It's a program that was launched in Philadelphia and is now lifting voices in cities across the country.
 Reporter Buffy Gorrilla introduces us to two singers.

-BUFFY GORRILLA: In 2020, Jour-nae Barnes was a freshman at Franklin Learning Center in Philadelphia.
+BUFFY GORRILLA, BYLINE: In 2020, Journae Barnes was a freshman at Franklin Learning Center in Philadelphia.
 All her classes were online, including choir.
 It was hard to stay excited for school until she saw a post from her choir teacher about ArtSmart.

 GORRILLA: Barnes comes from a musical family, and she grew up singing in church but never had formal training.
 So with the confidence that comes from knowing you can do multiple takes, Barnes submitted this video, which now makes her cringe.